jordanjoecooper/jordanjoecooper/README.md

-# 👋 Hello earth — I'm Jordan, a programmer from the UK.
+# 👋 Hello earth — I'm Jordan, a problem solver from the UK.

 🔗 [jordanjoecooper.com](https://www.jordanjoecooper.com)
 📬 Keep learning and try to build something better than what came before it.